jailop/tzutrader/docs_src/user_guide/04_strategies.md

 ## What Makes a Trading Strategy

 A trading strategy is a set of rules that determine when to buy, sell, or hold a security.
 These rules are based on market conditions, technical indicators, price patterns, or other factors.

 A complete trading strategy specifies when to open a position, when to close it, how much capital to allocate, and when to cut losses.
 In TzuTrader, strategies analyze market data and generate signals indicating whether to Buy, Sell, or Stay (do nothing).
 The backtesting engine then executes trades based on these signals.

 ## Three Approaches to Working with Strategies

 TzuTrader offers three ways to work with trading strategies, each suited to different needs and skill levels.

 The simplest approach is to use the pre-built strategies that come with TzuTrader.
 These sixteen strategies demonstrate various trading approaches and serve as learning examples.
 They show you how different strategies work, provide reference implementations for common trading patterns, and offer starting points for developing your own ideas.
 However, these are educational examples rather than production-ready systems.
 Think of them as textbook examples that help you learn and experiment.

 If you want to create your own strategies without programming, YAML strategies provide an excellent middle ground.
 You define strategies in human-readable configuration files, access over thirty technical indicators, and leverage powerful features like batch testing and automated parameter optimization.
 For most retail traders who want to backtest their own ideas, this is the most practical approach.
 The YAML system handles all the complexity while letting you focus on your trading logic.

 When you need maximum flexibility and control, writing strategies in Nim gives you access to all language features and optimal performance.
 This approach is best suited for complex strategies requiring custom logic, sophisticated state management, or when building production trading bots.
 Most traders won't need this level of control, but it's available when your requirements outgrow what YAML can express.

 This guide focuses on the pre-built strategies, explaining how each one works and when you might want to use it.
 If you're ready to create your own strategies, see the guides on writing custom strategies with YAML or Nim.

 ## Strategy Signals

 A signal is a trading recommendation produced by a strategy.
 It contains:

-- **Position**: Buy, Sell, or Stay
+- Position: Buy, Sell, or Stay
-- **Symbol**: Which security to trade
+- Symbol: Which security to trade
-- **Price**: Current market price
+- Price: Current market price
-- **Timestamp**: When the signal was generated
+- Timestamp: When the signal was generated
-- **Reason**: Why the signal was generated (for analysis)
+- Reason: Why the signal was generated (for analysis)

 Example:

 ```
 Signal(Buy AAPL @$150.25 at 2024-01-15 - RSI oversold: 28.5 < 30.0)
 ```